Jjrex8988/airflow_env-using-Postgres-/README.md

 # airflow_env-using-Postgres

+Using PostgreSQL as the metadata database for Apache Airflow in a production environment is a recommended best practice due to its robustness, scalability, and data integrity features, which are crucial for a stable and reliable data orchestration platform.

 ## 1. **Installing PostgreSQL “in WSL system” (via apt)**

 * You’re installing **system-wide PostgreSQL** using Ubuntu’s package manager (`apt`).